-Malaria is often a concern for people traveling to the jungle.
+Malaria is often a concern for people travelling to the jungle.
 Although we cannot replace a visit with your doctor, we do have some valuable information on Malaria.
 Please do visit with your doctor to decide what prevention method would be best for you.

 Do plan on bringing any prescriptions you may require during your stay.
-Medication is available in larger cities and towns in Borneo, however we suggest you bring some basics from home.
+Medication is available in larger cities and towns in Borneo, however, we suggest you bring some basics from home.